kgrid-objects/example-collection/docs/readme.md

 * **scripts/** is intended to capture various scripts need for the project (using [scripty](https://www.npmjs.com/package/scripty))
 * **scriptswin/** windows versions of the scripts

+### Example Knowledge Objects
+ * [Hello World](hello-world) - Simple KO designed as a starting point.
+Demostrates a project structure the includes unit testing and scripts to package the KO deposit.
+ * [BMI Calculator](ri-bmicalc) -  Simple KO designed to calculate BMI based on height and weight.
+Demostrates passing mulitple attributes.
+ * [Minimum Viable](mvo-kgrid) -  Simple KO designed demostrate the smallest amount of information needed to get KO

 ### Testing
 Sample tests are located in the tests directory and can be executed using _npm_.
 These tests utilize